-- Study planning and monitoring - Organisation of steering committee meetings - Providing annual reports - Budget administration and contractual issues with individual sites - Liaising with CTU regarding randomisation, data verification, and trial master file independent patient representative.
-Current members include Prof Anne Speckens, Dr Sean Ewings, Prof Steve Pilling, Dr Judy Leibowitz, Daniel Elton.
+- Study planning and monitoring - Organisation of steering committee meetings - Providing annual reports - Budget administration and contractual issues with individual sites - Liaising with CTU regarding randomisation, data verification, and trial master file

-5.4.3 Trial Steering Committee
+Trial Steering Committee

 The group will be supplemented by half-yearly meetings of the TSC and IDMC.
 The TSC will be chaired by Prof David Clark (University of Oxford).
-The role of the TSC will be to provide critical scrutiny to the conduct of the proposed research and send reports to the sponsor.
-The TSC will comprise at least three independent members in addition to the independent Chair, including an
+The role of the TSC, which in addition to the independent chair will consist of at least two other independent members (Prof Anne Speckens, Dr Sean Ewings, Prof Steve Pilling, Dr Judy Leibowitz, Daniel Elton), including an independent patient representative, will be to provide critical scrutiny to the conduct of the proposed research and send reports to the sponsor.